-Marketing is one of the main ways a new business can attract customers, and you’ll probably want to start online.
+Marketing is one of the main ways a new business can attract customers, and you’ll probably want to start by increasing the visibility of your business online.
 Consider adopting a broad-based social media strategy across major platforms like Facebook, Instagram, and Twitter.

 To help customers locate you, you can register your business with services like Google My Business, Yelp, and local registrations.
 You may also want to put up local billboards or print ads in local newspapers, bulletins, and magazines.

 If you’d like help, consider hiring an Iowa marketing firm.

 CNBC ranked Iowa as one of the best states to start a business in the United States, largely because of the price.
 The state boasts cheaper real estate, utilities, and lower general business costs compared to other states, but the tax rates are still in flux.